lukmand/BFIInterview/README.md

 DATA PROCESSING

 Due to hardware limition, using localhost database is prohibited; therefore, shillelagh library is used to treat CSV as local database.

-\nRun the code in the following order:
+Run the code in the following order:
 1. python data_converting.py
    - desc: the program is to convert the CSV in all vendor folder into a suitable database in Database folder
    - parameter: None